eanplatter/react-starter/README.md

 <hr>

 ### NPM scripts (package.json)
 [package.json](https://github.com/eanplatter/react-starter/blob/master/package.json) is where npm modules are listed as dependencies (duh), but also where the webpack start script lives.
-Rather than using something like [Gulp](http://gulpjs.com/) to keep things simple we will just use npm scripts.
+Rather than using something like [Gulp](http://gulpjs.com/) we're gonna keep things simple and use npm scripts.

-The main thing to note is the scripts.
-When you run `npm start` it runs the prestart, which runs webpack.
-Once webpack has finished building all of the code, it runs `webpack-dev-server` with the `dist` directory as the `content-base`, otherwise `webpack-dev-server` would just look for the `index.html` in the root of the project:
+The main thing to note is the scripts property; when you run `npm start` it runs the prestart, which runs webpack.
+Once webpack has finished building all of the code, it runs `webpack-dev-server` (serving up the files to port 8080) with the `dist` directory as the `content-base`, otherwise `webpack-dev-server` would just look for the `index.html` in the root of the project:
 ``` javascript
   "scripts": {
     "prestart": "webpack",